 Voluntary.
 Students have the option of requesting to voluntarily enter the ESP program.
 The voluntary Extended Study Program allows students additional time to address personal issues by creating a program of study that allows students to complete the first two years of the curriculum in three years.
 Students must petition the Dean or designee to voluntarily become an ESP student for personal reasons no later than the end of the fifth week of a quarter.
 Requests received after the fifth week are reviewed by the Dean or designee and granted only for reasons of substantiated hardship or medical emergency.

-Students on ESP will be assessed pro-rated tuition for any additional years of instruction.
+Students on ESP will be assessed tuition while enrolled for any additional years of instruction.